lingxitong/MIL_BASELINE/README.md

 # MIL_BASELINE
 A library that integrates different MIL methods into a unified framework
 <img src="https://github.com/lingxitong/MIL_BASELINE/blob/main/logo.png"  width="280px" align="right" />
+With the advancement of computational power and artificial intelligence technologies, computational pathology has gradually been regarded as the most promising auxiliary diagnostic paradigm in the field of pathology diagnosis.
+However, due to the fact that pathological images often consist of hundreds of billions of pixels, traditional natural image analysis methods face significant limitations.
+Multiple Instance Learning (MIL) is one of the most successful paradigms for addressing computational pathology analysis.
+However, current MIL methods often adopt different frameworks, which poses challenges for subsequent research.
+We have developed the MIL_BASELINE library with the aim of providing a fundamental and simple template for Multiple Instance Learning.

 ## :white_check_mark: **UPDATES INFO**
 **2024-07-20**